The College of Saint Scholastica logo

 1912

-Expanded course offerings to include a junior college; renamed The College of St. Scholastica.
+Expanded course offerings to include a junior college and changed its name to The College of St. Scholastica.

 1924